MapColonies/mc-web-tools/README.md

 # mc-web-tools

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Includes various web tools, such as:
+### And includes a various web tools, such as:

 ### Terrain Verification app: